IdahoAgStats/r-for-ag-scientists/README.md

   - for lesson 07, have them make a new quarto file.
 Mention the visual editor and yaml header

 * Starting at lesson 13, switch to using R on people's systems (rather than Posit cloud)
+  * step 1: make an R project - in a dedicated directory

 #### Using Posit Cloud